djalbat/easy-drag-and-drop/README.md

 }
 ```

 Note that the drag element that has been dropped onto the drop element is passed as the first argument to the drop handler for convenience.
-Note also that the usual `evnet` argument for handlers is missing because this is a custom event, not a standard DOM event.
+Note also that the usual `event` argument is missing because this is a custom event, not a standard DOM event.

-If you want to add double click functionality to a drag element then you must tell it to stop waiting to drag in the double click event handler.
+If you want to add double click functionality to drag elements then you must tell them to stop waiting to drag in the double click event handler.
 Drag elements wait a small amount of time precisely in order to support this functionality:

 ```
 class DragDiv extends Element {